brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

-Google Geocoding API have offered lots of information for our query.
+Google Geocoding API have offered lots of location information for **Georgia Institute of Technology-Main Campus**.
 Here,

 <p style="text-align: center;"><code>'geometry': {'location': {'lat': 33.7756178, 'lng': -84.39628499999999},</code></p>

-has the location information we want.
+has the coordinate information we want.
 Now we define a function to get coordinates for all of schools.

 ```python